Menu

-START provides support for males of any age who have been affected by unwanted sexual experiences at any time in their lives which has resulted in sexual trauma.
+START provides support for males of any age who have been affected by unwanted sexual experiences at any time in their lives.
 Following a rigorous process, we have been approved as a quality provider by the Male Survivor Partnership.

-START believes that is it crucial in operating services to involve those it provides services for and the START Consultative and Advisory Panel has male survivor representatives who regularly meet with the START team.
-If you are interested in knowing more please click here and how it is involved in service development check out our news items here.
+At START we believe it’s crucial to involve survivors in decisions about the running of our services.
+The START Consultative and Advisory Panel has male survivor representatives who regularly meet with the START team.
+If you are interested in knowing more, please click here, and how it is involved in service development check out our news items here.

-We currently provide face-to-face counselling and therapeutic support at our offices in Winchester, at the Bridge in Andover and The Orchard in Basingstoke and are seeking further locations in Hart and Rushmoor.
-Males can also access our male specific, monthly, Peer Support group programme, STEPS, available at various locations across Hampshire.
+We currently provide in person counselling and therapeutic support at our offices in Winchester, Andover, Basingstoke, Fleet, and Aldershot.
+Males can also access our male specific, monthly, Peer Support group programme, STEPS, which is currently running in Basingstoke.

 If you live in our area (your post code can be found on our website), and want to access our services yourself – please fill in our self-referral form via our Contact page.

-We believe that Peer Support can be a key part of your recovery programme, which is why we have set up STEPS Peer Support Groups in various locations across Hampshire.
-The possibility of joining one of these groups and the timing of joining will be discussed with you during the assessment meeting and at appropriate points in the counselling process.
+We believe that Peer Support can be a key part of your recovery programme, which is why we have set up a STEPS Peer Support Group in Basingstoke.
+The possibility of joining the men’s group, and the timings of this group will be discussed at appropriate points in the counselling process.

 You will be seen by one of our assessment team who can be either a male or female assessor, depending on your gender preference.
 The assessor will discuss a risk assessment and a support plan with you, to see how we can best help you.
 The assessment is very much a two-way process.